mtonjes/Metrics/PubComScripts/README.md

 Generated sheets will be stored in the **sheets** directory as csv files.
 Separator is pipe `|`

+Generated reports for CADI entries in ACCEPTED, SUB, or CWR are in date/timestamped csv files in the **data** directory.
+Separator is commma `,`

 For the first time script will take about 30mins because it downloads a lot of data from CADI.
+If it does NOT ask for your CERN password, then you did not run the ./cleanup8.sh script to remove the **last run** of getting data from CADI.

 In case of unrecoverable error: